Femli/Work_Mac/Modules/Git_setup.md

 Once you have saved the file changes you want to add to your online repo, verify that you actuall have changes to implement by opening the Terminal, navigate to your local repo, and then type `git status`.
 All files in red are unsaved changes to your online repository.

 **Step 1** - Getting on the Bus to Hades
 Once you confirm there are changes to be made, go ahead and add those changes by enter `git add <file name here>`.
-If you want to save all the changes you made to your repo, then simply type 'git add .'
+If you want to save all the changes you made to your repo, then simply type `git add .`

 **Step 2** - Bus Travels to Hades
 Once you added the changes to be made, you want to *stage* those changes by doing the following `git commit -m "<personal note here>"`.
 - You usually want to give yourself a note about the changes you made since last time you worked on your file.
 For example, `git commit -m "added code that creates a hit box"`

 **Step 3** - Get off the bus!
 The final step is now to simply push all your commited changes to your online repo by entering `git push`.
+You should now see all the changes you made on your local repo be reflected on your GitHub repo.